Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolRole.md

 ## OUTPUTS

 ### Microsoft.Online.Administration.Role
-For this cmdlet, each output object will include the following fields:
+This cmdlet returns role objects that contain the following fields:

-            Description: A description of the role.
+* Description.
+A description of the role.

-            IsEnabled: Whether or not the role is enabled.
+* IsEnabled.
+Whether or not the role is enabled.

-            IsSystem: Whether or not the role was created by Microsoft Azure Active Directory.
+* IsSystem.
+Whether or not the role was created by Azure Active Directory.

-            Name: The name of the role.
+* Name.
+The name of the role.

-            ObjectId: The unique ID of the role.
+* ObjectId.
+The unique ID of the role.

 ## NOTES